Quantum-Accelerators/quacc/docs/src/user/covalent.md

 print(result)
 ```

+### Setting Executors via the Electron Objects

-If you construct workflow from scratch, you can also set the executor for individual `Electron` objects by passing the `executor` keyword argument to the `@ct.electron` decorator.
-In Quacc, the `Electron` executor options can be modified after they are imported as follows:
+The `Electron` executor options can be modified after they are imported as follows:

 ```python
 import covalent as ct